BambooPalace/super_resolution_mini/README.md

 In MMEditing [doc](https://github.com/open-mmlab/mmediting/tree/master/configs/restorers/srresnet_srgan), the pretrained MSRResnet restorer after 300k iterations gets a test PSNR score of 28.97 evaluated with DIV2K datasets.
 This is a good indicator of expected PSNR score my model can get, although validation score is usually higher than the test score.

 After 100k iterations, with the learning rate policy as cosine restart per 250k, the best validation PSNR is 28.93.

+Modified checkpoint and config are provided in current folder.